 - See pipe makers use original casts and techniques to make clay pipes.

-- Discover the unique uses of clay pipes in Irish culture.
+- Discover the significance of clay pipes in Irish culture.

 - Pick up a gift at the gift shop.